johanpiquet/jopi-rewrite/_doc/cookbook/restart_without_losing_cconnection.md

 2. Modify `start.ts` so that it points to `version2`.
 3. Optional: delete `version1`.

-The advantage is that hot-reload will only be triggered when you modify `start.ts`.
+Here the hot-reload will only be triggered when you modify `start.ts`.